 The Local Land Services Act 2013 (LLS Act) categorises land to determine native vegetation management options for landholders.
-Some vegetation management needs approval and some does not.
+Some vegetation management needs approval and some do not.

-The transitional Native Vegetation Regulatory (NVR) Map is a tool that landholders can use to display the most critical land categories at a property scale during the transitional period.
+The transitional Native Vegetation Regulatory (NVR) Map tool can be used by landholders to display the most critical land categories, at a property scale, during the transitional period.
 It essentially tells you where the land management code and allowable activities are either limited or not available.

 What do the categories mean?

-Category 1 – exempt land is land where native vegetation clearing is allowed without approval from Local Land Services.
+Category 1 – exempt land – native vegetation clearing is allowed without approval from Local Land Services.

-Category 2 – regulated land is land where authorisation may be required from Local Land Services for native vegetation clearing.
+Category 2 – regulated land – authorisation may be required from Local Land Services for native vegetation clearing.
 This may include clearing under the Land Management (Native Vegetation) Code 2018.
-Landholders also have a range of allowable clearing activities available to them that can be used without approval from Local Land Services.
+Landholders also have a range of allowable clearing activities available to them for use without approval from Local Land Services.

-Category 2 – sensitive regulated land is land that has been designated as environmentally sensitive.
-Clearing under the Land Management (Native Vegetation) Code 2018 is not permitted in these area, although there is a limited list of allowable clearing activities available.
+Category 2 – sensitive regulated land is designated as environmentally sensitive.
+Clearing under the Land Management (Native Vegetation) Code 2018 is not permitted in these areas, although there is a limited list of allowable clearing activities available.

-Excluded land refers to land outside of the land management framework.
-Other clearing controls may exist in these areas
+Excluded land is managed outside the land management framework.
+Other clearing controls may exist in these areas.

 Determining land categories not displayed on the map